How to build M.A.X. Port

 Build options

 BUILD_SHARED_LIBS: Can be set to ON or OFF.
-On Linux only ON should be used for shared libraries.
-For the Windows XP builds only OFF should be used for static libraries.
+Recommendation: on Linux set to ON to build with shared libraries.
+On Windows XP set to OFF to build with static libraries.

 The user is supposed to have sudo access in a terminal window.
-A fresh install of Ubuntu 23.10 is assumed, e.g. the installable cmake package is 3.24 or newer.
+A fresh install of 64 bit version of Ubuntu 22.04 is assumed.

-For 32 bit x86 builds the first step is to enable the i386 architecture within the package manager so that a 32 bit x86 executable can be built.
+For 32 bit x86 builds the first step is to enable the i386 architecture within the package manager.
 It is generally recommended to build the application in 64 bit x86-64 mode for a 64 bit operating system.

 sudo dpkg --add-architecture i386